dnsimple/dnsimple-support/content/articles/ordering-lets-encrypt-certificate.markdown

 ---
 title: Ordering a Let's Encrypt Certificate
-excerpt: How to get request a certificate from Let's Encrypt with DNSimple
+excerpt: How to order a Let's Encrypt certificate with DNSimple.
 categories:
 - SSL Certificates
 ---